Skip to content

 Using Command Prompt for Advanced Management

-For power users, you can manage keys using the manage-bde tool.
-Open Command Prompt as an administrator and type the following command to see your status:
+Open Command Prompt as an administrator.
+Then, type the following command to see your status:

 manage-bde -protectors -get C:

-This will display your key protectors and the associated Recovery Key ID.
+This will show you your key protectors and their related Recovery Key IDs.

 Summary